 Volunteering in the Philippines

+Discover volunteering opportunities in the Philippines.
 Spanning over 7000 islands, the culture and landscape of the Philippines are as diverse as the assignments on offer in this beautiful country.

-More than 108 million people live throughout the volcanic archipelago of the Philippines, with a total land area just larger than the state of Victoria.
+More than 110 million people live throughout the volcanic archipelago of the Philippines, with a total land area just larger than the state of Victoria.

 The current economic outlook in the Philippines is positive — the World Bank recorded a healthy GDP growth rate in 2018, and a decrease in overall poverty has been steady.
-However the country’s GDP per capita ranks the Philippines at just 129th worldwide.
+However, the country’s GDP per capita ranks the Philippines at just 129th worldwide.
 Socio-economic conditions for many Filipinos are difficult, and there continues to be a growing disparity between rich and poor.
 Additionally, much of the country’s economic development and infrastructure projects are disproportionally focused in urban centres such as Manila.

 - economic growth